Franciszek Smuda: Return to Wisła Kraków

 In June 2001, Smuda was re-hired as a coach of Ekstraklasa champions Wisła Kraków.
 He failed to defeat FC Barcelona in the third qualifying round of the UEFA Champions League.
-After losing two league matches to Polonia Warsaw and Legia Warsaw in March 2002, he was replaced by Henryk Kasperczak.
+After losing two league matches to Polonia Warsaw and Legia Warsaw in March 2002, he was sacked and replaced by Henryk Kasperczak.

-Other clubs (2002–2004)
+Other clubs (2002–2006)

 Subsequently, Smuda managed Widzew Łódź, Piotrcovia Piotrków Trybunalski as well as the Cypriot team Omonia.

-Odra Wodzisław

-Since 2004 he has been coaching Odra Wodzisław, it was a return to his homeland.
+In 2004, Smuda re-joined Odra Wodzisław, it was a return to his homeland.
 Smuda successfully helped the side stave off relegation.
-A year later he finished third in the league with Zagłębie Lubin earning a spot in the UEFA Cup for the 2006–07 season.
+A year later, he finished third in the league with Zagłębie Lubin earning a spot in the UEFA Cup for the 2006–07 season.

 Lech Poznań

 In May 2006, Smuda was hired as the manager of Lech Poznań following the club's merger with Amica Wronki.
 He led the club to a sixth-place finish in the 2006–07 season and fourth the following season.
-He also qualified for 2008–09 UEFA Cup Round of 32 with Lech Poznań.
-In 2008–09 Ekstraklasa season, Lech Poznań managed to reach the top of the league table by the winter break, but a series of draws during the spring round resulted in a third-place finish at the end of the season.
+He also qualified for 2008–09 UEFA Cup round of 32 with Lech.
+In the 2008–09 Ekstraklasa season, Lech Poznań managed to reach the top of the league table by the winter break, but a series of draws during the spring round resulted in a third-place finish at the end of the season.
 His contract with the club was not extended.

-Zagłębie Lubin
+Return to Zagłębie

 After several seasons with Lech Poznań, he returned to Zagłębie Lubin in September 2009.

 Poland national team

 On 29 October 2009, Smuda was chosen as the new manager of the Poland national team.
-After a disappointing UEFA Euro 2012 tournament in which the Poland national football team finished last in their group below Russia, Greece & Czech Republic, Franciszek Smuda left his post as manager directly after the final defeat of the campaign.
+After a disappointing UEFA Euro 2012 tournament in which Poland finished last in their group behind Russia, Greece and the Czech Republic, Smuda left his post as manager directly after the final defeat of the campaign.